Call us: 01524 843333

 65 or olderonly if 1 of your last 3 tests was abnormal

-You can book an appointment as soon as you get a letter.
+You can book an appointment as soon as you are invited.

 If you missed your last cervical screening, you do not need to wait for a letter to book an appointment.